Coping with Childhood Trauma: 8 Ways to Overcome Alcohol Addiction and Anxiety with Kori Leigh

 Q: Did President Trump make any changes to the national suicide prevention hotline?

 A: The 988 Suicide & Crisis Lifeline itself wasn’t changed or eliminated.
-However, federal budget for expanding the program were proposed in early 2025, which will affect the system’s ability to meet increasing demand.
+However, federal budget for expanding the program were proposed in early 2025 and passed in July 2025, which affect the system’s ability to meet increasing demand.

 Johnny’s Journey: 12 Insights on Healing from Suicidality and Rock Bottom